Meet the Board

 current board chair

 Born and raised in Bozeman, Jason is passionate about Queer visibility and representation in Bozeman and Montana.
 He loves working with non-profits and is the Board Chair of the Emerson Center for Arts and Culture and a co-founder of Downbeat Vintage Swing Society.
 Jason is a goldsmith and Jewelry designer and is the 2nd-generation owner of his family business Gem Gallery in downtown Bozeman.
 Jason also plays violin with the Bozeman Symphony.
-He enjoys rock climbing and getting outdoors with his two dogs Dorain and Darcy.
+He enjoys rock climbing and getting outdoors with his two dogs Dorain and Percy.

 PJ Diamond (she/her)